-The Sagrada Família is Antoni Gaudí’s best-known work and has become an undisputed symbol of Barcelona.
-Extravagant, ambitious and controversial, this unique modern temple has been under construction since 1882, and is expected to be completed by 2030.
+The Sagrada Família is Antoni Gaudí"s best-known work and has become an undisputed symbol of Barcelona.
+This unique modern temple has been under construction since 1882, and is expected to be completed by 2026.

-better encapsulates the complete and perfect harmony of nature and architecture than Barcelona’s Park Güell.
+Gaudí better encapsulates the complete and perfect harmony of nature and architecture than Barcelona"s Park Güell.

 Initially designed as an English-style garden-city – hence the name Park – it eventually became Barcelona"s most unusual public park.

 The colour and fantasy of the Casa Batlló captivates passers-by on the Passeig de Gràcia.
 Standing halfway up this elegant boulevard and in a strongly contrasting style to the neighbouring houses, the Casa Amatller and Casa Lleó Morera, Gaudí"s building reveals the splendour of an architect who was able to work on this project with total creative freedom, Antoni Gaudí.